-It was also pretty chock-full of junky ingredients, excessive sodium, and weird stuff I can’t pronounce, even with a graduate degree.
+Once I grew up and had my own kids to feed, I realized that the super seasoning was also pretty chock-full of junky ingredients, excessive sugar and salt, and weird stuff I can’t pronounce, even with a graduate degree.

-There are probably more ways to use this mix.
-Try it out in your favorite recipe that calls for commercial soup mix and let us know how it works out.
+Try this mix out in your favorite recipe that calls for commercial soup mix and let us know how it works out.